flatironinstitute/ccn-template/docs/notes/03-documentation.md

 Specifically, we will automate the generation of this material using the [mkdocstrings](https://mkdocstrings.github.io/) and [literate-nav](https://mkdocstrings.github.io/) plugins: `mkdocstrings` will generate the docstring documentation and `literate-nav` generates the navigation structure.

-For larger, more complex projects, consider automating the code referencing process with the `mkdocstrings` and `literate-nav` plugins.
-The `literate-nav` plugin lets you define the navigation structure in a separate Markdown file, often named `SUMMARY.md`, enhancing your documentation site's navigation.
-This file essentially works as a table of contents or a navigation index for your documentation.

 For an in-depth understanding of the following procedure, refer to the `mkdocstrings` [recipes](https://mkdocstrings.github.io/recipes/).